telosnetwork/native-to-evm-transaction/README.md

-# How-to: Native to EVM transaction (with example)
+# How-to: Native to EVM transaction

 This repository documents how to call an EVM Solidity Contract from Native EOSIO